-In response to staff discovery requests, PEF provided an analysis showing the estimated effect hedging transportation fuel surcharges would have had on total fuel revenue for 2006, 2007, and 2008.
+PEF provided an analysis showing the estimated effect hedging transportation fuel surcharges would have had on total fuel revenue for 2006, 2007, and 2008.
 In addition, PEF provided an analysis showing the estimated volume of diesel fuel that it would have hedged for 2009.
-(PEF requested confidentiality for both analyses.)
-Staff believes the dollar amounts and the volumes to be hedged could be noteworthy, since transportation costs are a significant part of delivered coal costs, but the ultimate impact on customer bills may not be very significant.
+We believes the dollar amounts and the volumes to be hedged could be noteworthy, since transportation costs are a significant part of delivered coal costs; but the ultimate impact on customer bills may not be very significant.
 However, this will give the utility another method of addressing volatility.
+We have also reviewed PEF's analysis of hedging the transportation surcharges associated with the CSX contract.
+The analysis shows that a reduction in the volatility of transportation surcharges is achievable with the extension of the existing hedging program.

-Compared with natural gas and fuel oil prices, delivered coal prices historically are not volatile.
-However, during 2007 and 2008, U.S. spot coal prices rose sharply due to increased world economic growth and increased U.S. exports of coal.
+Compared with natural gas and fuel oil prices, delivered coal prices historically have not been volatile.
+During 2007 and 2008, however, U.S. spot coal prices rose sharply due to increased world economic growth and increased U.S. exports of coal.
 Since the fall of 2008, spot coal prices have declined significantly.
-To the extent that delivered coal prices have become more volatile, the ability to hedge the transportation fuel component of delivered coal prices would be beneficial.
-Again, the impact on customers' bills will be less than the effect of PEF's current hedging activities for natural gas and fuel oil for generating units.
+To the extent that delivered coal prices have become more volatile, the ability to hedge the transportation fuel component of delivered coal prices would be beneficial, although the impact on customers' bills will be less than the effect of PEF's current hedging activities for natural gas and fuel oil for generating units.

-In Order No. PSC-08-0667-PAA-EI, the Commission provided guidelines for utility hedging programs.
+As mentioned above, in Order No. PSC-08-0667-PAA-EI, we provided guidelines for utility hedging programs.
 Guideline IV. b. reads as follows: